JamieDawson/printf/README.md

-This project is a recreation of the C / C++ command called printf.
+This project is a recreation of the C command called printf.
+It was a project that I selected from [42 Silicon Valley](https://www.42.us.org/).

 With this project, you can recreate the commands that hand printf Flags, width, precision, and length, and type.